appy-one/acebase/README.md

 - ```'child_added'```: triggered when a child node is added, callback contains a snapshot of the added child node
 - ```'child_changed'```: triggered when a child node's value changed, callback contains a snapshot of the changed child node
 - ```'child_removed'```: triggered when a child node is removed, callback contains a snapshot of the removed child node
+- ```'mutated'```: (NEW v0.9.51) triggered when any nested property of a node changes, callback contains a snapshot and reference of the exact mutation.
 - ```'notify_*'```: notification only version of above events without data, see "Notify only events" below

 ```javascript